 Information about forthcoming elections and by-elections

 An election is held every four years to vote for your local borough councillor.
 You are voting to elect councillors who will represent your views for the ward (area) in which you live.
-The next elections are due in 2019.
+The next elections will be held in 2023.

 County Council elections